 Cox began daily Mass radio broadcasts from St. Patrick, a practice that lasted for 33 years.
 Such was the draw of this priest's compassion and oratory that when the effects of Great Depression gripped this town, St. Patrick was surrounded by one of Pittsburgh's Hoovervilles, known as Shantytown.
 No need to worry about a dwindling congregation!

 Shantytown, Pittsburgh's Hooverville in The Strip

-Rows of shanties housing some 300 unemployed men of all races occupied almost an entire city block, stretching from the Pennsylvania Railroad Station to the 17th Street Bridge.
+Rows of shanties housing some 300 unemployed men and some women of all races occupied almost an entire city block, stretching from the Pennsylvania Railroad Station to the 17th Street Bridge.

 A contemporary description of the scene: "Old boards, tar paper, burlap, are neatly carpentered.
 A sign, "Landscape architect," decorates one shanty, touches the scene with faint irony.
 Here Father Cox was made Honorary Mayor last year...."

 There aren't many photographs of Shantytown, but the images that do exist are striking.
 Some can be found online at The Brady Stewart Photo Collection.
 The collection of Photographs by Edward P. Salamony is housed at the Photo Antiquities Museum of Photographic History.
 Images from the Pittsburgh Post-Gazette archives can be found HERE.

 |"At Shantytown, at Seventeenth Street, where homeless men have built a kingdom, men were busy today shoveling paths."
 Pittsburgh Press, November 27, 1931